General Academic Information

 College Level Examination Program (CLEP)

-Students may also receive college credit if they have passed a College Level Examination Program exam (CLEP).
-Official test scores must be sent to the Registrar for awarding credit.
+Students may also receive college credit if passed a College Level Examination Program exam (CLEP).
+The College Board must send official test scores to the Registrar for awarding credit.
 The College grants credit for the subject area exams only.

 The College may grant credit where applicable for military service schools following the recommendations of the American Council on Education’s Guide to the Evaluation of Educational Experiences in the Armed Services when consistent with the students’ program requirements.
 The Registrar, in conjunction with faculty, reviews the documentation and awards credit.